jun7/wyeb/README.md

 4 - s          : setscript              : Use the 'set:script' section
 4 - i          : setimage               : set:image
 0 - u          : unset                  :
-0 - a          : addwhitelist           : URIs blocked by reldomain limitation and
+0 - a          : addwhitelist           : URIs blocked by reldomain limitation
-                                          black list are added to whiteblack.txt 0 - A          : addblacklist           : URIs loaded
+                                          and black list are added to whiteblack.conf 0 - A          : addblacklist           : URIs loaded
 0 - (null)     : set                    : Use 'set:' + arg section of main.conf
 0 - (null)     : new                    :